Mean field games master equations: from discrete to continuous state space: Introduction

 \section{Introduction}

 This paper is interested in the convergence of value functions of mean field games (MFG for short) in finite state space when the number of states tends to infinity.
-We show that if the MFG in finite state space is a suitable discretization of a continuous MFG, the value, i.e. the solution of the master equation, in finite state space converges toward the value of the MFG in continuous state space when the number of states tends to infinity.
+We show that if the MFG in finite state space is a suitable discretization of a continuous MFG, the value, i.e. the solution of the master equation, in finite state space converges toward the value of the MFG in continuous state space when the number of states tends to infinity, and we provide a rate for such convergence.